KayenM/pollination-capstone-api/README.md

 ## Features

 - **Image Classification**: Upload images of tomato plants to detect flowers and classify their growth stage
+- **Annotated Images**: Automatically generates and stores images with bounding boxes and labels drawn on them
 - **GPS Extraction**: Automatically extracts location from image EXIF metadata
-- **Database Storage**: Stores all classifications with images for later retrieval
+- **Database Storage**: Stores all classifications with annotated images for later retrieval
 - **Heatmap Data**: Returns all location and classification data for frontend heatmap visualization

 ## Software Architecture